Mitchell Marsh

-Mitchell Ross Marsh (born 20 October 1991) is an Australian international cricketer.
-Marsh has represented Australia in all three forms of cricket, making his debut during the 2011–12 season.
+Mitchell Ross Marsh (born 20 October 1991) is an Australian international cricketer who represents Australia in ODIs and captains in T20Is.
+Marsh previously played Test cricket, and has captained in ODIs and has served as vice captain in all formats.
+Marsh currently plays for Western Australia for domestic cricket, Perth Scorchers in the Big Bash League and the Lucknow Super Giants in the Indian Premier League.

+Marsh was a member of the Australian teams that won the 2015 Cricket World Cup, 2021 T20 World Cup and vice-captain for the 2023 Cricket World Cup.

+Marsh previously played for Deccan Chargers, Pune Warriors India, Sunrisers Hyderabad and Delhi Capitals.

-Personal life
+Early and personal life

 Marsh is the second son of Geoff Marsh and younger brother of Shaun Marsh, both of whom have played for the Australian national side.
-His sister, Melissa Marsh, was a professional basketball player and he is cousin to retired AFL player, Brad Sheppard.
+His sister, Melissa Marsh, is a former professional basketball player and he is cousin to retired AFL player, Brad Sheppard.
 He was raised in Perth, Western Australia, where he attended Wesley College.